rse-ops/release-actions/docs/README.md

 $ pip install -r requirements.txt
 ```

-And then run against your contributor-ci.yaml (with repos populated) and the output directory:
+And then run against your contributor-ci.yaml (with repos populated) and the output directory.
+We are running this from the context of this "docs" directory:

 ```bash
 $ python ./scripts/make_release_docs.py --repos ../contributor-ci.yaml --outdir ../examples/docs/_posts